 3. Don't worry about the old '20% text' rule, but still try to stay visual.

 Back in 2013, Facebook removed any reference to the 20% rule on text in cover photos ... but that doesn't mean you should go wild with using text in your cover photo.
 The previous rule said that only 20% of your cover photo could be text.
 Personally, I thought that was way too restrictive for marketers, but the sentiment behind the rule was a good one.

 Think of your cover photo as the portion of your Page that's "above the fold."
-If it's distracting or poor quality, people will be more likely to click off the page.
+If it's distracting or confusing, people will be more likely to click off the Page.

 Here's an example from Makr: